Currently on site, a deep retro-fit of a 3 storey, mid-terrace house in Vauxhall, London.

-Photography Rory Gaylor
+Photography: Rory Gaylor

 Alterations and additions to a large detached house in Herne Bay.
 The project will include new family rooms, a utility space and a new garden room.
 The project will use inexpensive, easily available low carbon materials in its design and construction including autoclaved masonry combined with bespoke hardwood windows and doors.